- KAZAKHSTAN ||

 Since we didn't make ourselves such an expert on this front, we will link you to our fav YouTube girl.

-As soon as you leave the borders of Almaty, the scene changes from glitzy metropolitan to vast ruralness fast, and that is where the true fun begins.
+As soon as you leave the borders of Almaty, the scene changes from glitzy metropolis to vast rural-ness fast, and that is where the true fun begins.

 Kazakhstan has some of the most gorgeous natural beauty on this planet, and it changes pretty quickly as you drive through it.
 One hour you will be in arid canyons, half an hour later you will be driving down flat green plains, and another half hour later you will be in the thick of snow-capped mountains.

-These types of scenes are accessible nearby Almaty and one such itinerary is going to Kolsai and Kaindy lakes as well as Charyn canyon over the course of 3 days or so.
+These types of scenes are accessible nearby Almaty and one such itinerary we did was going to Kolsai and Kaindy lakes as well as Charyn canyon over the course of 3 days or so.
 While it is somehow possible with a mix of public transportation and hitchhiking, we rented a car for the duration and thus traveling on our own time and agenda became much easier.

-When you come to Almaty, definitely try to get out and see some of the other parts of the country (or nearby countries too).
+When you come to Almaty, definitely try to get out and see some other parts of the country (or nearby countries too).

 Fabio about to fall off Charyn Canyon